Itau Unibanco: XP Spinoff Is Positive, But Priced In (NYSE:ITUB)

 A Value-Unlocking Opportunity

 The spinoff makes financial sense, in my view.
 On the latter point, it maximizes value creation for Itau Unibanco's equity by unlocking value from its participation in XP while also restoring the bank’s capital position to pre-COVID levels.
-For context, adjusted for the XP stake, Itau’s implied market cap (at time of announcement) of R$173bn equates to an fwd P/E of ~7-8x, well below peers Santander Brasil (NYSE:BSBR) and Bradesco (NYSE:BBD).
+For context, adjusted for the XP stake, Itau’s implied market cap (at time of announcement) of R$173bn equates to a fwd P/E of ~7-8x, well below peers Santander Brasil (NYSE:BSBR) and Bradesco (NYSE:BBD).
 This moves even lower if we also account for Itau’s option to acquire an additional 11.5% stake in XP in FY22.

 |